 Article 7.2(b) of the Variations Regulation sets-out the possibility for a marketing authorisation holder to group several types of variations affecting one medicinal product, under a single application.

 The cases for which this is allowed are listed in Annex III of the Regulation.
 Any other grouping of variations should first be agreed between the holder and the Agency at least 2 months before submission.

 Where the same Type IB or Type II variation, or group of variation(s) affect several medicinal products from the same MAH, the MAH may choose to submit these variations as one application for 'worksharing'.
-Please also refer to “What is worksharing and what types of variations can be subject to worksharing?”.
+Please also refer to 'Can grouped variations be subject to a worksharing procedure?'.

 When grouping one or more Type IA/IAIN variations affecting several centrally authorised medicinal products from the same MAH, the variation or group of variations must be the same for all medicinal products concerned.

-MAHs are advised to inform the Agency at least 2 months in advance of the submission of a group of variations which are not listed in Annex III of the Regulation, together with a justification as to why the holder believes that the proposed group should be acceptable.
+MAHs are advised to inform the Agency at least 2 months in advance of the submission of a group of variations which are not listed in Annex III of the Regulation, together with a justification as to why the MAH believes that the proposed grouping should be acceptable.

 - Grouping should not delay the submission and implementation of updates to the safety information for the medicinal product.

 Grouped variations applications should contain the elements listed in Annex IV of the Variations Regulation and should be presented in accordance with the appropriate headings and numbering of the dossier format.

 - One cover letter, clearly indicating that the application concerns a group of variations as well as which type of variation is the highest in the group.
 Indicate whether it is an allowed grouping in Annex III of the Variations Regulation or the grouping has been agreed with the Agency.
 The formatted table template should be included in the cover letter of submitted applications until further notice.